IchZerowan/delivery-api/Readme.md

         SHOW DATABASES;
         SELECT user FROM mysql.user;
     ```
-    If you enough cool and all are correct - then build and start project
+    If you are cool enough and everything is correct - build and start the project
-* Third - build your project
+* Third, build your project
     *   Go to your project folder
     *   Build by command ``` mvn package -DskipTests ```
     *   Run from target by commands